Maximizing subgraph counts in regular graphs: Introduction

-A somewhat similar question was studied in an unpublished note by Rivin~\cite{rivin_note}, where a bound for the number of closed walks in a graph is given as a function of the number of its edges, and it is shown that the extremum is achieved when the edges form a clique.
+The earliest reference we found where a somewhat similar question was studied is an unpublished note by Rivin~\cite{rivin_note}.
+There, a bound for the number of closed walks in a graph is given as a function of the number of its edges, and it is shown that the extremum is achieved when the edges form a clique.

-Zhao~\cite{ZHAO_2010} studies the number of independent sets in $d$-regular graphs, and shows that this is maximized for unions of complete $d$-regular bipartite graphs, whereas Galvin~\cite{galvin_2015} shows that the number of $q$-colorings among $d$-regular graphs cannot asymptotically exceed that of a union of $K_{d,d}$s.
+A few works deal with the extremal behavior of more complicated parameters in regular graphs: Zhao~\cite{ZHAO_2010} studies the number of independent sets in $d$-regular graphs, and shows that this is maximized for unions of complete $d$-regular bipartite graphs, whereas Galvin~\cite{galvin_2015} shows that the number of $q$-colorings among $d$-regular graphs cannot asymptotically exceed that of a union of $K_{d,d}$s.

-The rest of this paper is structured as follows: the rest of \cref{sec:intro} presents our main results, gives a proof overview, and discusses recent and relevant research developments.
-The main ingredients and the overall structure of the proof are explained in \cref{sec:spectral}.
-The actual proof is broken into a part about homomorphism inequalities in \cref{sec:hom_ineq} and some rather technical results about polynomial optimization in \cref{sec:opt}.
-Finally, \cref{sec:appendix} focuses on the special case of \(H=C_5\).
+Another connection to currently active research directions arises from casting the problem\footnote{The authors would like to thank Daniel Gerbner for pointing out this connection, and reference~\cite{cambie2022turan} in particular.} in the language of generalized Tur\'an numbers $\ex(n,T,H)$.
+Introduced by Alon and Shikhelman in~\cite{alon2016turan}, $\ex(n,T,H)$ denotes the maximum possible number of copies of $T$ in an $H$-free graph on $n$ vertices.
+It is a natural generalization of the classical Tur\'an number that considers $T=K_2$, that is, maximizing the number of edges in $H$-free graphs.

+This area has since received substantial attention.
+The recent survey~\cite{gerbner2026survey} contains an exhaustive list of known results for various choices of $T$ and $H$.
+In particular, Cambie, Verclos, and Kang~\cite{cambie2022turan} study the case of $H = K_{1,d+1}$, which simply restricts the graphs in question to maximum degree $\leq d$, and determine its value when $T$ is a tree.

+\begin{thm}[\cite{cambie2022turan}, Proposition 22] Let \(H\) be a tree with maximum degree $\Delta(H)$ and diameter $q$.
+Then for any \(d \geq \Delta(H)\) the quantity $\ex(n,H,K_{1,1+d})$ is maximized by any $d$-regular graph with girth at least $q+1$.
+Equivalently,